Retail Sales Strategy

 • Paint a picture so clearly that the customer sees the benefits of an additional product before purchasing the one they came to your store to buy.

 When you do all of this, everyone wins.
-The customer gets more of what they wanted because you made the effort to get it right, and you included all the other items that would make that first purchase even better.
+The customer gets more of what they want because you made the effort to get it right and included all the other items that would make that first purchase even better.

 And you did all of this with a helpful attitude, so you grew sales.
 This works whether they are new shoppers or existing customers.